Lichtblick-Suite/lichtblick/app/panels/NodePlayground/index.help.md

 # Node Playground

-Node Playground is a code editor sandbox in which you can write pseudo-ROS topics that get published within Webviz.
+Node Playground is a code editor sandbox in which you can write pseudo-ROS topics that get published internally.
 Node Playground allows you to manipulate, reduce, and filter existing ROS messages and output them in a way that is useful to you.

 ## Getting Started